tytydraco/yessleep/out/Dog_days_are_over.md

 Footsteps.

-“Audrey…” I struggled with my voice not to be scared.
+“Audrey…” I struggled with my voice to stay in tact.

 “What.
 Is.
 That.”
 My voice is cold like popsicles that she used to keep in the freezer.
-They were colored ice and its grains drain into my mouth.
+They were colored ice and its grains drained into my mouth.

 “Anastasia… go in my closet… now.”